Fairblock/docs/docs/tutorial-basics/skip.md

 Through vote extensions, we can enable sealed-bid auctions for top of block space.
 Our current understanding of Skip's POB architecture is that the auction process takes place in the `PrepareProposal` and `ProcessProposal` phases of block generation.

-By using encrypted bids (from `fairyring`), searchers can submit bids for blockspace in `PrepareProposal`, and execution of auction winners will occur in `FinalizeBlock`, after decryption occurs, and before the regular encrypted transactions are executed.
+By using encrypted bids (from `Fairyring`), searchers can submit bids for blockspace in `PrepareProposal`, and execution of auction winners will occur in `FinalizeBlock`, after decryption occurs, and before the regular encrypted transactions are executed.